unional/typescript-blackbook/pages/01-introduction/README.md

 # Introduction

-Welcome to the TypeScript Guidelines.
+Welcome to the TypeScript Guidebook.

-These guidelines suppliment the official [TypeScript Handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html) while focusing on *how to get the most out of TypeScript with minimal effort*.
+This guidebook suppliment the official [TypeScript Handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html) while focusing on *how to get the most out of TypeScript with minimal effort*.

-They covers anything and everything you need when writing TypeScript.
+I will cover anything and everything you need when writing TypeScript.
 From how to use the language, to coding style and any tool that may be useful.

 ## Table of Contents